 The appearance of the computer screen affects the performance of your computer.
-If you use animations, peek view, fading effects, slide option, etc., you might end up using the resources that could boost the performance while using the computer.
+If you use animations, peek view, fading effects, slide option, etc., you might end up using extra resources.

 - Follow the first step of the previous section and open the “Performance Options” window

 - Select “Adjust for best performance” and click the Apply button